This is a slightly edited and updated article about Gore’s Landing that I wrote for the inaugural issue of GO! magazine

 The 1850s were boom years for building and new sawmills were popping up throughout the young township.
 In Gore’s Landing another mill, the Ludgate, was built west of the ferry landing by two Cobourg businessmen.
 The Fortune and Legate mills lasted only until 1868 when the new railways from Cobourg to Peterborough was built, with the elevated Rice Lake portion beginning at Harwood.
 They could no longer compete with the Harwood mills.

 The article ends here, rather abruptly.
 The original article isn’t on my computer, but I assume that I ended it a tad more gracefully.
 I copied this directly from the magazine.
 However, this post is already very long so I’ll leave it as is.
-I self-publish a Self-guided Walking Tour of Gore’s Landing (scroll down to the bottom of the page linked). if you’d like to see the buildings from this story that still remain.
+I self-publish a Self-guided Walking Tour of Gore’s Landing (scroll down to the bottom of the linked page). if you’d like to see the buildings from this story that still remain.